seungjo0109/cpp-dev-tool/architecture/good_architecture/solid/open_closed.md

 </br>

-* Note that this definition of OCP is slightly differenct from the more common one related to polymorphism.
+* Note that this definition of OCP is slightly difference from the more common one related to polymorphism.
 * The latter is about creating base classes that can't be modified themselves, but are open for others to inherit from them.

 </br>